Post Banner Image

 Wall Street – New York, New York

 Visitors cannot see all New York City has to offer in one trip, but whether it’s your first visit or 10th visit, take the time to soak in the atmosphere on Wall Street.
 Although today’s Wall Street is the nation’s financial capital, this hasn’t always been the case.
 Dutch settlers, who settled in New York — previously named New Amsterdam — built a wooden wall in 1653, de Waal Straat, to defend against an expected English invasion.
-After the wall was demolished in 1699, Wall Street became the location of the U.S. Government-sanctioned enslaved people market until the mid-1700s.
+After the wall was demolished in 1699, Wall Street became the location of an enslaved people market until the mid-1700s.

 Today, Wall Street is a bustling financial center with several historical landmarks and museums for visitors.
 Make sure to get photos by the famous Charging Bull and Fearless Girl statues.
 Some of the museums celebrating the area include the National Museum of the American Indian, located in the Alexander Hamilton U.S. Custom House, and the Museum of American Finance.
 You can no longer visit the trading floor of the New York Stock Exchange (NYSE), but you can grab a cup of coffee and listen for the famous sound of the 9:30 opening bell.